vpinball/pinmame/docs/dmd.md

 Emulating the DMD pursues the following purposes:
 - providing emulators (PinMame, VPX,...) with informations allowing rendering of a virtual DMD as accurately as possible,
 - driving modern DMD hardware which implements their own shading capabilities,
-- providing frames that can be uniquely identified to perform colorization.
+- providing frames that can be uniquely identified to perform colorization or trigger events (f.e.
+PinUp display events).

 These aims lead the DMD emulation to evaluate 2 different things:
 - luminance frames, which are suited for accurate rendering, but may vary as the luminance model improves,